 Fund of funds invests in both domestic and international funds, increasing the diversification in the portfolio.
 These funds are managed by highly skilled managers who can make accurate predictions and minimize the chance of losses.

-ETF Fund of Funds
+ETF Vs Fund of Fund (FOF): Key Differences

 Difference Between Exchange Traded Funds and Fund of Funds

 here are some points of difference between ETF vs FOF.